LeadWoods0902/DandD_Nightmare_Plague/Campaign Goals.md

 - The party fight the Babalars below/ atop the Coeden
 - The party fight the corrupted husk of Fenian

-## Mazikeen
-- Memory
-	- Revenge or Absolution regarding the death of her father
-- State of Being
-	- Find a way to stabilise before she expires
-- The trident
-	- Find a way to fix it
-	- Return or keep it

 ## Duska
 - Find the source of the Coeden
 - Uncover the truth around Nëoris